conectado/Blog/content/concurrency-patterns.md

 The code for this example can be found in the {{ github(file="content/concurrency-patterns/channel-per-writer") }} directory
 {% end %}

 By moving the socket's ownership into the individual `client_dispatcher`, we are able to keep scheduling messages to the socket even when its buffer is full.
-But the send channel works just as an additional buffering layer; a single burst of messages to one client could block `central_dispatcher` when that buffer gets full.
+However, the send channel works just as an additional buffering layer; a single burst of messages to one client could block `central_dispatcher` when that buffer gets full.

 At some point this kind of back pressure is necessary, but what if instead of blocking the whole `central_dispatcher` we wanted to stop reading messages from the particular client?
-Then you'd need to add a channel like this.
+Then you'd need to add a channel like this:

 ```rs
 async fn central_dispatcher(mut rx: mpsc::Receiver<Message>) {